jkatofsky/textgenrnn-api/README.md

 python3 main.py
 ```

+## Configuration & Deployment

-To play with some settings for request handling/text generation, or to set an `IS_LOCAL` flag to enable debug logs and hot reload, take a look at `config.env`.
+To play with some settings for request handling/text generation, or to set an `IS_LOCAL` flag to enable debug logs and hot reload when running locally, you can modify the variables in `config.env`.
+They're used throughout the API's code.

 I'm planning to run `textgenrnn-api` on Google Cloud's App Engine, which is the purpose of `app.yaml`.
 [Here](https://cloud.google.com/appengine/docs/standard/python3/building-app) is Google's guide for deploying a Python 3 app to App Engine.